Chiari I malformation

 - above foramen magnum: normal

-- <5 mm: also normal but the term benign tonsillar ectopia can be used
+- <5 mm: also normal but the term low-lying tonsils can be used

 Treatment and prognosis

-Chiari 1 malformations can be divided into three stages (although few use such nomenclature in day to day practice).
+Chiari I malformations can be divided into three stages (although not frequently used in day to day practice):

 Treatment is usually reserved only for symptomatic patients or those with a syrinx.
 It consists of decompressing the posterior fossa, by removing part of the occipital bone, and posterior arch of C1 as well as performing a duroplasty.

 History and etymology

 It was first described in 1891 by Hans Chiari (1851-1916), Austrian pathologist, based on the autopsies of children.

 - Chiari 1.5 malformation (sometimes considered a variant of Chiari I malformation 4)

 Distinguishing Chiari I malformation for pseudotumour cerebri is particularly important as treatment with a posterior fossa decompression can result in poor outcomes 5.
 Examination for features of intracranial hypertension is therefore crucial.

 - 1. Elster AD, Chen MY.
 Chiari I malformations: clinical and radiologic reappraisal.
 Radiology.
 1992;183 (2): 347-53.
 Radiology (abstract) - Pubmed citation